 Tulsa Police: Man Arrested After Chase, Found In Neighborhood

-Tulsa Police said a man was arrested Thursday morning after a chase through a neighborhood.
+Tulsa Police arrested a man after a chase that went into a neighborhood near 21st and Garnett.

 by